Sodium Oxybate/Agents that May Cause Respiratory Depression Interactions

 What you should do about this interaction:

 Contact your healthcare professionals (e.g. doctor or pharmacist) right away about taking these medicines together.
 They may want to change or lower the dose of one or both of your medicines.
-If you feel very sedated, are sleeping too long at night, experience confusion, agitation, or loss of coordination, contact your doctor.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you feel very sedated, are sleeping too long at night, experience confusion, agitation, or loss of coordination, contact your doctor.Ask your doctor or pharmacist if you should have naloxone available to treat opioid overdose.
+Teach your family or household members about the signs of an opioid overdose and how to treat it.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, give them naloxone if available, then call 911.
+If the person is awake and has no symptoms, call a poison control center right away.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
+Symptoms of overdose may include: slow/shallow breathing, slow heartbeat, coma.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.